 "Some people will not like you if you do not fit inside their box.
 Don't be afraid to shove that box up their arse."
 I love this quote.

 It's amazing how much you flourish being surrounded by the right people for you.

 But life is unpredictable.
-We can't control everything (try as I might) and like that moment on a plane when you're wearing earphones and have no idea whether you fart was silent or not - try to not give a damn, ignorance can be bliss for your sanity.
+We can't control everything (try as I/we might) and like that moment on a plane when you're wearing earphones and have no idea whether you flatulence was silent or not - try to not give a damn, ignorance can be bliss for your sanity.